vibakar/github-actions-learning-react/README.md

     - Triggers workflow when pushed to main branch or pull request is raised to master branch.
         - Added config not to trigger the workflow if the changes made on README.md file
     - Uses env variable to install specific nodejs version
-        - nodejs version configured on job level as well as on job level
+        - nodejs version configured on workflow level as well as on job level
     - Uses secerts created in repository.
 Also uses environment secrets in the repository

 ### ci-sequence.yaml